Dancing with God. A Christmas Journey..

 Perfectly trusted by God, chosen by God, and ready to serve God, Gabriel is a divine ideal, a man so perfect he cannot be allowed by men to be a man.
 For humans wanting to move toward divinity the angels serve as intermediaries- roadside parks on the way to the Grand Canyon!
 No matter how close we come to them, angels will be just a little bit beyond us.
 In the religious narrative, they are good goals: they are both approachable and beyond our reach.

-But..but..but..butbutbut- Mary!
-Gabriel enables us to see how angelic- how divine, how perfect- it is possible for a human to be!
-Gabriel, in all European art of this period, is always shown as crouched or bowing in front of Mary.
-No, we cannot be like Gabriel no matter how hard we try, but Mary is like Gabriel without trying at all!
+But Gabriel, in all European art of this period, is always shown in his super-humanness as crouched or bowing in front of Mary!
+No, we cannot be like Gabriel no matter how hard we try, but Mary- it seems- is like Gabriel without trying at all!
 She simply is.
 “I am that I am,” could be her name, too.
 She didn’t need to aspire to worthiness, and she didn’t need to ritualize her way to godhood.
 She didn’t have to be good enough, righteous enough, or educated, pretty, or well-dressed enough.
 She just had to be.
 And then to be willing.

 After Mary said that, what else was there for an archangel possibly to do but leave?